recursix/spearmint-salad/README.md

 ## Usage

 First, you have to define a hyperparameter search space.
-To do so, we provide an elegant pythonic tool that mimic the way you would normally instantiate your learning algorithm.
+To do so, we provide an elegant pythonic tool that mimics the way you would normally instantiate your learning algorithm.
 Example using SVR from scikit learn:
 ```python
 from spearmint_salad import hp
 from sklearn.svm import SVR